ryankellyongh/ryankellyongh/README.md

 - Identified 1,902 records missing valid Site EUI, highlighting data completeness challenges
 - Flagged 1,003 high-priority buildings based on high energy intensity and property complexity
+- Built an interactive Streamlit app that lets users look up any Boston address in the BERDO dataset and see the annual cost of non-compliance.

 **Impact**: Insights directly informed workforce discussions around building performance, emissions reduction, and equitable decarbonization.